That's it! Explore in Gaspé is back for the summer of 2022

 Arrival and Departure

-Participants should plan to arrive in Gaspé for June 28.
-Staff will be on hand to welcome you at the airport.
+Participants should plan to arrive in Gaspé for July 3rd.
+Staff will be on hand to welcome you at the airport and at the residence.

 The residence is right on the Gaspé Campus.
 Residence housing is located near all services, including banks, pharmacies, supermarkets, cinema, convenience stores, shopping centres, etc. All students will stay at the residence.
 Most students will be accommodated in single rooms, while other students will be accommodated in twin-bedded rooms.
 The rooms are assigned randomly.